killerbee13/TIS-100-CXX/README.md

 (expected and received) for the failed test, then "validation failed" with some more information, and finally a score in which the cycles count is replaced by `-` to denote a failure.
-The return value is `0` on a validation, including a cheated solution, `1` on a validation failure, and `2` on an exception.
+The return value is `0` on a validation, including a cheated solution, `1` on a validation failure (fixed test failure), and `2` on an exception.

 For options `--limit`, `--total-limit`, `--random`, `--seed`, `--seeds`, and `--T30-size`, integer arguments can be specified with a scale suffix,